thiago95macedo/weth/addons/website_blog/README.md

 Write, Design, Promote and Engage with <a href="https://www.weth.com.br/page/blog-engine">Odoo Blogs</a>.

-Express yourself with the Odoo enterprise grade blogging platform.
+Express yourself with the WETH enterprise grade blogging platform.
 Write beautiful blog posts, engage with visitors, translate content and moderate social streams.